 - age 55 to 64: every 1 to 2 years

 - after age 65: every 6 to 12 months

 You should ask your ophthalmologist or optometrist what they recommend for you.

-Frederick S. Mikelberg, MD
+original article by Frederick S. Mikelberg, MD

-in association with the MediResource Clinical Team
+with revisions by the MediResource Clinical Team